Framework for Learning and Control in the Classical and Quantum Domains: Framework for learning and control

-We now extend Mitchell's description of ML in Quotation~\ref{quote:clearning1} to the quantum case.
-We define QML by whether~$\mathscr{A}$ and~$\mathscr{E}$ are quantum.
-Building on the effective definition of a learning agent~$\mathscr{A}$ in Quotation~\ref{quote:agent}, a quantum learning agent is defined by whether any components of the agent are quantum.
-Quantising~$\mathscr{E}$ involves a superposition of inputs, e.g, superposition of features~$\ket{\text{feature}}$ for UL, superposition of labelled features~$\ket{\text{feature}}\ket{\text{label}}$ for SL and superposition of action-observation~\cite{MUP+22} product states~$\ket{\text{action}}\otimes\ket{\text{observation}}$ for RL.
 As a classical agent does not benefit from the richness of quantum~$\mathscr{E}$, we only consider a quantum agent in the context of quantum~$\mathscr{E}$.
-Now, following the definition of classical ML in Quotation~\ref{quote:clearning1}, we define QML as following \begin{definition}[Quantum ML] A quantum agent~$\mathscr{A}$ is said to learn from quantum experience~$\mathscr{E}$, with respect to some class of tasks~$\mathscr{T}$ and classical performance measure~$\mathscr{P}$, if its performance at tasks in~$\mathscr{T}$, as measured by~$\mathscr{P}$, improves with quantum experience~$\mathscr{E}$. \end{definition}
+Now, following the definition of classical ML in Quotation~\ref{quote:clearning1}, we define $\mathscr{Q}$ML as following \begin{definition}[Quantum ML] A quantum agent~$\mathscr{A}$ is said to learn from quantum experience~$\mathscr{E}$, with respect to some class of tasks~$\mathscr{T}$ and classical performance measure~$\mathscr{P}$, if its performance at tasks in~$\mathscr{T}$, as measured by~$\mathscr{P}$, improves with quantum experience~$\mathscr{E}$. \end{definition}

 We now introduce a definition of ML that is agnostic with respect to a classical vs.\ a quantum framework.
-Following Defs.~\ref{quote:clearning1} (classical learning) and~\ref{def:qml} (quantum learning), plus~Def.~\ref{quote:agent} (agent), we now define agnostic ML. \begin{definition}[Agnostic ML] An agent~$\mathscr{A}$ is said to learn from experience~$\mathscr{E}$, with respect to some class of tasks~$\mathscr{T}$ and classical performance measure~$\mathscr{P}$, if its performance at tasks in~$\mathscr{T}$, as measured by~$\mathscr{P}$, improves with experience~$\mathscr{E}$. \end{definition}
+Following Defs.~\ref{quote:clearning1} (classical learning) and~\ref{def:qml} (quantum learning), plus~Definition~\ref{quote:agent} (agent), we now define agnostic ML. \begin{definition}[Agnostic ML] An agent~$\mathscr{A}$ is said to learn from experience~$\mathscr{E}$, with respect to some class of tasks~$\mathscr{T}$ and classical performance measure~$\mathscr{P}$, if its performance at tasks in~$\mathscr{T}$, as measured by~$\mathscr{P}$, improves with experience~$\mathscr{E}$. \end{definition}